-As outlined in Pitt County Board of Education Administration of Medication Policy 10.607 and Procedure 10.607-P, the proper use of a drug authorized by valid medical prescription shall not be considered a violation when the drug is taken by the person for whom the drug was prescribed.
+As outlined in Pitt County Board of Education Administering Medicines to Students Policy 6125, the proper use of a drug authorized by valid medical prescription shall not be considered a violation when the drug is taken by the person for whom the drug was prescribed.
 Parents of students in elementary and middle school must turn in such medication to the appropriate school personnel for safekeeping and dispensing.
 The only exception is for any student authorized to carry rescue medications) such as, but not limited to, asthma inhalers or insulin).
 High school students may administer their own medication if proper documentation is placed on file with the school, with the exception of Schedule I and II controlled substances (such as, but not limited to, Ritalin, Oxycontin, Percocet, Adderall, Concerta) that must be transported by parents to school personnel for safe keeping and dispensing.

-11. Under the Influence (but Not in Possession) of Controlled Substance, Alcoholic Beverage or Non-Controlled Prescription Drug
+12. Under the Influence (but Not in Possession) of Controlled Substance, Alcoholic Beverage or Non-Controlled Prescription Drug